zhu327/gemini-openai-proxy/README.md

 # Gemini-OpenAI-Proxy

-Gemini-OpenAI-Proxy is a proxy designed to convert the OpenAI API protocol to the Google Gemini Pro protocol.
-This enables seamless integration of OpenAI-powered functionalities into applications using the Gemini Pro protocol.
+Gemini-OpenAI-Proxy is a proxy designed to convert the OpenAI API protocol to the Google Gemini protocol.
+This enables applications built for the OpenAI API to seamlessly communicate with the Gemini protocol, including support for Chat Completion, Embeddings, and Model(s) endpoints.

 ---